Home

 Customer Value Creation

-The pure definition of customer service is to provide service to your customers; the reality is that it is more than that, it is about providing outstanding and amazing customer service.
+The pure definition of customer service is to provide service to your customers; the reality is that it is more than that, it is about providing outstanding and amazing service.

 Amazing customer service will come from first setting standards or service objectives, then providing customer service training to ensure those objectives are met and achievable, and rewarding employees who exceed the objectives.
 Develop customer service tips and strategies for your staff.

 Set the standards high.
-Treat your employees well; they in turn will treat your customers well (if you’re not treating them well, how can they be in the right frame of mind to provide customer service that delights).
+Treat your employees well; they in turn will treat your buyers well (if you're not treating them well, how can they be in the right frame of mind to provide customer service that delights).

 Fill customer service jobs with the right people.
 Hire employees with a strong customer-, and people-, focused attitude.
 If you're recruiting employees who have a hard time working with people, or who think that customers are always wrong or trying to get something for nothing, you will not be able to deliver exceptional service (evaluate potential employees by having them take customer service tests that indicate their service strengths and weaknesses).